akreienbring/s-central/README.md

 - **Dashboard**<br/>
   Informs you about connected Shellies, current and timelined consumption, running scripts, cloud connection.
 - **Shellies**<br/>
   Get insights about KVS values, script status, Logs and websocket messages.
 Control your switches.
-Get notified when a script error occures.
+Get notified when a script error occurs.
 - **User**<br/>
   Enable additional users to log in to the appplication.
 - **Blog**<br/>